Comparison of American and British English: Road transport

 In the UK, a hire car is the US equivalent of a rental car.
-The term "hired car" can be especially misleading for those in the US, where the term "hire" is generally only applied to the employment of people and the term "rent" is applied to the temporary custody of goods.
-To an American, "hired car" would imply that the car has been brought into the employment of an organisation as if it were a person, which would sound nonsensical.
+The term "hire car" can be especially misleading for those in the US, where the term "hire" is generally only applied to the employment of people and the term "rent" is applied to the temporary custody of goods.
+To an American, "hire car" would imply that the car has been brought into the employment of a company as if it were a person, which would sound nonsensical.

 In the UK, a saloon is a vehicle that is equivalent to the American sedan.
 This is particularly confusing to Americans, because in the US the term saloon is used in only one context: describing an old bar (UK pub) in the American West (a Western saloon).
 Coupé is used by both to refer to a two-door car, but is usually pronounced with two syllables in the UK (coo-pay) and one syllable in the US (coop).

-In the UK, van may refer to a lorry (UK) of any size, whereas in the US, van is only understood to be a very small, boxy truck (US) (such as a moving van) or a long passenger automobile with several rows of seats (such as a minivan).
-A large, long vehicle used for cargo transport would nearly always be called a truck in the US, though alternate terms such as eighteen-wheeler may be occasionally heard (regardless of the actual number of tires on the truck).
+In the UK, van may refer to a small lorry (UK), whereas in the US, van is only understood to be a very small, boxy truck (US) (such as a moving van) or a long passenger automobile with several rows of seats (such as a minivan).
+A large, long vehicle used for cargo transport would nearly always be called a truck in the US, though alternate terms such as eighteen-wheeler may be occasionally heard (regardless of the actual number of tires (UK tyres) on the truck).
+Truck, in the UK, is normally used for smaller heavy vehicles — always non-articulated — with specific roles, such as a break-down truck, whereas a large long vehicle is a lorry or HGV (heavy goods vehicle), which will be an artic (an abbreviation of articulated — though this is often confused with the name "Arctic").

 In the UK, a silencer is the equivalent to the US muffler.
-In the US, the word silencer has only one meaning: an attachment on the barrel of a gun designed to stop the distinctive crack of a gunshot.
+In the US, the word silencer has only one meaning: an attachment on the barrel of a gun designed to decrease the volume of the gunshot to either ear-safe levels or at least lower levels depending on the caliber; although they are popularly believed to completely hide the sound of the gunshot.

 Specific auto parts and transport terms have different names in the two dialects, for example: